 - One song in English from any period (excluding musical theater)

-- Selections should be accompanied, unless written as a concert piece for unaccompanied instrumental, such as a Bach suite or a percussion solo.
+Selections should be accompanied, unless written as a concert piece for unaccompanied instrumental, such as a Bach suite or a percussion solo.

 - One moderate or fast tempo, demonstrating technical proficiency